Spain · Close Protection & Executive Security

 Planning travel to Madrid?
 Speak with a security consultant.

 Madrid is Spain’s capital, seat of government, and largest commercial city.
-It hosts major Spanish and multinational corporate headquarters, is a key NATO and EU meeting location, and receives substantial HNWI traffic from Latin America and the Gulf due to historical and cultural ties.
+It hosts major Spanish and multinational corporate headquarters, is a key NATO and EU meeting location, and receives substantial HNWI traffic from Latin America and the Gulf owing to historical and cultural ties.
+Within Spain’s well-developed law enforcement framework, the security considerations for corporate visitors are terrorism at the macro level, petty crime at the day-to-day level, and the city’s active protest environment.

 The security landscape

-Madrid operates within Spain’s well-developed law enforcement framework.
-Day-to-day crime for business visitors is primarily petty crime at tourist sites and transport hubs.
-The terrorism threat is real and actively managed by Spain’s intelligence and police services.
-Major political demonstrations are a regular feature of Madrid life.
+Madrid operates within Spain’s effective law enforcement framework, and day-to-day crime for business visitors is primarily petty crime at tourist sites and transport hubs.
+The terrorism threat is real, actively managed by Spain’s CNI and National Police, and carries the historical weight of the 2004 Atocha bombings.
+Major political demonstrations are a regular feature of Madrid life and a routine planning factor rather than an exceptional event.

 For most corporate visitors, Madrid is a manageable environment with standard European security precautions.
-For HNWI clients and principals with specific threat profiles, Spain’s regulated close protection sector provides appropriate professional support.
+For HNWI clients and principals with specific threat profiles, Spain’s regulated close protection sector provides appropriate professional support through Escolta Privado-qualified operators.

 Threat Profile